Bit-Nation/BITNATION-Pangea-Themes/src/components/pages/Basicincome_coPage/readme.md

 ## Crowdsourced currency coverage

-this current client has pan-currency support, users will be able to add new currencies and financial platforms (sketch http://i.imgur.com/jJU9D0p.gif), all they have to do is cut and paste some API links from the platforms. so, i’m crowdsourcing currency coverage.
+Basicincome.co will have pan-currency support, users will be able to add new currencies and financial platforms (sketch http://i.imgur.com/jJU9D0p.gif), all they have to do is cut and paste some API links from the platforms. crowdsourced currency coverage.

+The first release (june 26th) will only support HZ.
+Other currencies will be added as more platforms add third-party keys (http://forum.ethereum.org/discussion/2286/third-party-keys-let-wallets-create-additional-temporary-private-keys#latest)

 ## Bitnation protocol messages